 1. Comedy is actually good for your body.

 Dr. Weems describes the emotional experience of comedy as the opposite of anxiety and distress.
-This is because laughter boosts the release of
+This is because laughter boosts the release of beta endorphins (the family of chemicals that alleviates depression) and human growth hormone (aka HGH; it helps with immunity), as discovered in a 10-year-old California study).

-He adds that scientists have also shown that simply laughing increases the flexibility of your blood vessels, allowing for
+He adds that scientists have also shown that simply laughing increases the flexibility of your blood vessels, allowing for more efficient flow of blood.
+It also increases tolerance for pain — even reducing the time and medication needed for recovery from surgery.

 2. Comedy is also good for your mental well-being — most of the time.